DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-induction-tutor-materials.md

 Ask the ECTs to annotate their script with instructions for how they’ll deliver it.

-They should consider the following.
+They should consider the following:

 #### Clarity